-It is possible for a customer reconnection to count towards more than one reconnection indicator, i.e., a customer who has been reconnected within the previous 24 months and who was receiving a concession immediately prior to disconnection.
+It is possible for a customer reconnection to count towards more than one reconnection indicator, e.g., the reconnection of a customer who has been disconnected within the previous 24 months and who was receiving a concession at the time of disconnection.

-Percentages are calculated by dividing the number of reconnections by the total number of customers in the relevant category, residential or non-residential.
+The percentage values in the above table are calculated by taking the total number of customers who meet each of the criteria and dividing them by the total number of customers in the relevant category (residential or non-residential) expressed as a percentage.
 For example:

-RD 8 = 100 x (RD 7/RA 1)
+RD 8 = 100 x (RD 7/RA 3)